After months of blood, sweat, and tears, the Fed will have its last chance to make good on its plan to raise interest rates this year.

 FOMC’s “Dot Plot”

-For newbies out there, you should know that the Fed’s “dot plot” is a handy visual that hints of the voting members’ rough interest rate biases for the years ahead.
+For newbies out there, you should know that the Fed’s “dot plot” is a handy visual that hints at the voting members’ rough interest rate biases for the years ahead.

 As of their September release, members are expecting at least two more interest rate hikes in 2017 though the FedWatch tool doesn’t price in a rate hike at least until June 2017.
 Anything more aggressive than that will likely push the dollar higher.